notsobs/notsobs/README.md

 ### A bit of context

-University student, computer science / IT track.
+University student, Cyber security track.
 Currently deciding on a final project — Any help/recommondations would be appreciated.

 ---